bazelbuild/bazel-blog/_posts/2019-09-29-intellij-bazel-sync.md

     ├── libraries
 ```

 Settings for external libraries.
-Note that this is not the same as Bazel's concept of external repositories.
+Note that this does not map directly to Bazel's
+concept of external repositories.

 ```
     │   ├── Runner_deploy_ijar_d8363141.xml